ethandb23/TTT/README.md

 </ul>

+<h2>Planning</h2>

- The planning stage for this was simple, as Tic Tac Toe is a very commonly known game.
+ <p>The planning stage for this was simple, as Tic Tac Toe is a very commonly known game.
 I did not require any sketches or wireframes in order to visualize the game board.
 I am an experienced tic-tac-toe player and had no problem imagining a board to begin with.
 I decided that functionality would be my initial focus.
-However, I did start with some basic pseudocode:
+However, I did start with some basic pseudocode:</p>